Accounts Payable Vs Accounts Receivable: A Complete Guide!

 What are Accounts Payable?

-Accounts payable
+what are Accounts payable

 Accounts payable also abbreviated as AP is a critical component of an organization’s financial management process.
 It refers to the outstanding debts and obligations a company owes to its suppliers, vendors, or creditors for goods and services received but not yet paid for.
 In simpler terms, accounts payable represent the money a company owes to others for various business-related transactions.